interpretml/interpret-community/README.md

 ## Interpretability in training

-1. Train your model in a local Jupyter notebook.
+1. Train your model in a Jupyter notebook running on your local machine.

     ```python
     # load breast cancer dataset, a well-known small dataset that comes with scikit-learn